nvpro-samples/vk_lod_clusters/README.md

 Relevant files to traversal in their usage order:
 * [shaders/shaderio_building.h](/shaders/shaderio_building.h): All data structures related to traversal are stored in `SceneBuilding`
 * [shaders/traversal_init.comp.glsl](/shaders/traversal_init.comp.glsl): Seeds the LoD root nodes of instances for traversal into `SceneBuilding::traversalNodeInfos`.
+Implements a shortcut to directly insert the low detail cluster into `SceneBuilding::renderClusterInfos` if only the furthest LoD would be traversed.
 * [shaders/traversal_run.comp.glsl](/shaders/traversal_run.comp.glsl): Performs the hierarchical LoD traversal using a persistent kernel.
 Outputs the list of render clusters `SceneBuilding::renderClusterInfos`.
 * [shaders/build_setup.comp.glsl](/shaders/build_setup.comp.glsl): Simple compute shader that is used to do basic operations in preparation of other kernels.
 Often clamping results to stay within limits.
 * [shaders/blas_setup_insertion.comp.glsl](/shaders/blas_setup_insertion.comp.glsl): Sets up the per-BLAS range for the cluster references based on how many clusters each BLAS needs (which traversal computed as well).